neil-berg/portfolio/src/posts/2019-04-15-a-counter-three-ways.md

 }
 ```

-We'll get to the rendered JSX and class methods shortly, first let's deal with the `connect` function.
+We'll get to the rendered JSX and class methods shortly, first let's deal with the [`connect` function](https://react-redux.js.org/api/connect).
 For our purposes, the `connect` function will take in two parameters:

-1. A function called `mapStateToProps` where its returned object contains the aspects of state we want made available to the connected component via props
+1. A function called `mapStateToProps` where its returned object contains the aspects of state we want available to the connected component via props
-2. An object containing our actions items (if you wanted to manually dispatch actions, you'd pass in a "mapDispatchToProps" function).
+2. An object containing our actions creators (if you wanted to manually dispatch actions, you'd pass in a "mapDispatchToProps" function).

 Here's what `mapStateToProps` and the `connect` function look like: